Artisanal roasting: how the bean becomes coffee

 Medium Roast

 Between the two cracks.
-The perfect balance: fruity acidity has integrated, body has developed, notes of caramel and hazelnut emerge.
-The roast for specialty espresso and Carrera Café.
+The perfect balance: fruity acidity has integrated, body has developed, caramel and hazelnut notes emerge.
+The roasting for specialty espresso and Carrera Café.

 Temperature 210–218°C